JonClayton/phase-0/week-4/variables_methods.md

 I apologize if it is a problem but linking to a `.rb` file made it hard to set up the comments in a readable way, and links would also be difficult.
 So I'm using this `.md` document to give readable reflections.
 Below I include the code and links to the `.rb` files.
+I encourage you to follow the link to this document to make it easier to read and see working links.

 ##How do you define a local variable?
 Ruby makes it easy.
 Just assign a value to the variable (meaning set the variable equal to something).